hkexgroup/resipy/readme.md

 4. Use `git status` to see which file need to be added to the reposity and which files have just been changed.
 5. Use `git add newfile` to add new files.
 6. Use `git commit -a` to add a commit messages to the changes you are about to push.
-7. Use `git push origin develop` to push your changes to the repository.
+7. Use `git push origin <name_of_branch>` to push your changes to the repository.
-8. Go on gitlab and on the project page you will see an invitation to create a merge request from the branch you have just push to.
-You can also go to Repository > Branches and create a merge request from the `develop` branch.
+8. Go on gitlab and on the project page you will see an invitation to create a merge
+9. request from the branch you have just push to.
+You can also go to Repository >
+10. Branches and create a merge request from the `<name_of_branch>` branch.